 Course key elements

-- The mass swim start will be held in deep water, from a very wide start line that will provide more space for swimmers than in 2016.
+- The mass swim start will be held in deep water, from a very wide start line that will provide more space for swimmers.

-- The MTB leg has been put at the end to ensure that the field is well spread out before hitting the single track, and there are plenty of overtaking opportunities on the trails to allow faster riders to pass
+- The MTB leg is at the end to ensure that the field is well spread out before hitting the single track, and there are plenty of overtaking opportunities on the trails to allow faster riders to pass

 - The swim TA is immediately adjacent to the water so there is only a 50m run from water to transition